What to expect when a caseworker visits

 How you should expect to be treated by DCJ caseworkers

 Communities and Justice (DCJ) caseworkers have standards of behaviour and conduct.
 Here are the care and protection practice standards you should expect from DCJ caseworkers.
-Download a copy of the Care and Protection Practice Standards.
+See Practice Framework Standards.

 Aboriginal families can request an Aboriginal caseworker – this request is dependent on whether there is one available in the local area.